ucam-smt/ucam-smt.github.io/sgnmt/html/_sources/tutorial.txt

 Tutorial
 ========

 This tutorial describes common use cases for SGNMT.
+We will use the Blocks NMT implementation (not TensorFlow) in this tutorial.
+Please make sure that you have installed (at least) OpenFST and Blocks correctly as described on the :ref:`setup-label` page.

 The tutorial data is available under the following DOI:

 http://dx.doi.org/10.17863/CAM.282